The Marco Island Woman's Club meets the first Wednesday of the month at 11:30 A.M. Check our Events Calendar for the next meeting. See you there!

 THE HISTORICAL CEMETERY: Our members have been instrumental in clearing and restoring the Marco Island Historical Cemetery and have planted and cared for the Marco Island Woman’s Club garden therein.
-The fountain, which has a statue of a woman and a well, along with the flag pole in the cemetery, were donated by the Woman’s Club.
 In 2014, a new heart shaped granite marker was added bearing the Club's name.

 Marco Island Woman’s Club Foundation

 Marco Island Academy Capital Campaign Fund

 Marco Island Academy Athletic Program

 Marco Island Center for the Arts Children & Youth Initiative